Extractor (firearms): Use

-Extractors are a hallmark feature of repeating firearms, and can be found on bolt-action, lever-action, pump-action, semi-automatic, and fully automatic firearms.
+Extractors are a hallmark feature of repeating firearms and can be found on bolt-action, lever-action, pump-action, semi-automatic, and fully automatic firearms.
 Extractors are also found on revolvers, removing cases either in succession (as in a fixed-cylinder single-action revolver) or simultaneously (as in a double-action revolver with a swing-out or top-break cylinder).
 For rimmed cases, the protruded rim serves as the grabbing point from which the extractor works.
 For rimless cases, the groove at the base serves as the grabbing point from which the extractor works.

 Not all single-shot firearms have extractors, though many do.
-Break-action shotguns, double rifles, and combination guns typically have an extractor that push out the casings when the action is flexed open.
+Break-action shotguns, double rifles, and combination guns typically have an extractor that pushes out the casings when the action is flexed open.
 Most modern extractors are forceful enough to completely eject the casing from the gun (i.e. integrating the function of an ejector), but some require the user to manually remove spent cartridges.
 In this situation, the extractor loosens and moves the case out of the chamber just far enough to allow the user to grab and pull out the casing, but not far enough to remove the case entirely from the chamber.
 This situation is encountered on some single-shot rifles, single-shot pistols (such as the break-action Thompson/Center Contender), and on some break-action single- and double-barrel shotguns.

-In bolt-action, lever-action, pump-action, semi-automatic, and fully automatic firearms, the extractor typically work in conjunction with a separate ejector to remove completely a fired, empty cartridge case from the weapon.
-The extractor moves with the bolt to pull the cartridge case rearwards out of the chamber, and at some point the ejector eccentrically exerts a frontal push (from the case's frame of reference), which torques and "flicks" the case out of a side opening on the receiver known as the ejector port.
+In bolt-action, lever-action, pump-action, semi-automatic, and fully automatic firearms, the extractor typically works in conjunction with a separate ejector to remove completely a fired, empty cartridge case from the weapon.
+The extractor moves with the bolt to pull the cartridge case rearwards out of the chamber, and at some point, the ejector eccentrically exerts a frontal push (from the case's frame of reference), which torques and "flicks" the case out of a side opening on the receiver known as the ejector port.

+Another example of extractor exists in the form of a pivoting lever attached to the bolt head that lacks a separate rammer, but works by ejecting first the rear of the cartridge to exit through the ejection port instead of the case head/bottleneck.
+This type of component does the job of both extractor/rammer but is mostly found on firearms using simple blowback, lever/tilting bolt locking/delay, etc. rather than rotating bolts.